Merculous/PyKernelPatch/README.md

 # What's being patched

-Unfortunately, I'm not fully certain what these patches do, however I know that the patches that are being used tie into codesigning and I believe a few things regarding the AppleImage3NORAccess.kext.
+Unfortunately, I'm not fully certain what these patches do, however I know that the patches that are being used tie into codesigning, amfi, signature checking, and more.
 I'm not aware exactly what is being patched, but the patches that are being used are derived from the sn0wbreeze project, which provides patched iOS ipsw's which can be used to either jailbreak or to preserve the baseband that comes with the ipsw.
 So far, the patches that are from the baseband preservation mode that sn0wbreeze offers are being used in this project.

 # What versions and devices are supported

-So far, iOS 5.x are supported, but I have only restored to 5.1.1, which works.
-The other versions should work the same.
-I've managed to get 5.x kernels to patch with the same patches.
-I used the patches between 5.0.1 and 5.1.1 to create 5.0 and 5.1 patches as sn0wbreeze does not come with 5.0 or 5.1 support, at least for the iPhone 3GS.
-I will be testing soon and will give updates on new iOS support.
-So only the iPhone 3GS is supported, but patches could also be used on another device's kernel, however I can't guarantee anything for now.
+So far, iOS 5.x is supported for iPhone 3GS.
+The patches themselves should be very close or exactly the same.
+Only real differences between devices is where everything gets loaded.
+5.x have been tested and all of them restore without issues.

 # Additional functionality

 This project also provides a diff function, although it needs updating.
 Note, when diffing two kernels, they must be the same size.

+# Issues

+iOS 4 and 6 are not supported currently.
+I'm not aware of what needs to be fixed, but I will look into it when I get the chance.
+For iOS 6, it is restored_external related.
+I'm not sure what to do, however it involves tickets.
+I'm assuming ApTicket?
+Anyway, I will be focusing on adding jailbreak support for iOS 5 for now.